anweilaw/asimov/README.md

-The default is ~/.asimovd on POSIX OSes, $LOCALAPPDATA/Asimovd on Windows, ~/Library/Application Support/Asimovd on Mac OS, and
+The default is ~/.asimovd on POSIX OSes, $LOCALAPPDATA/Asimovd on Windows, ~/Library/Application Support/Asimovd on Mac OS, and ​$home/asimovd on Plan9.
-$home/asimovd on Plan9.
 Environment variables are expanded so they may be used.
 NOTE: Windows environment variables are typically %VARIABLE%, but they must be accessed with $VARIABLE here.
-Also, ~ is expanded to
+Also, ~ is expanded to ​$HOME path.
-$HOME path.

 You can also use a self defined directory, which was already created.